-In summary, the exercise is based upon that used as quality control and assessment in the SCBPP, Bight'98, Bight'03, and Bight '08 Surveys (Montagne & Bergen 1997, Ranasinghe et al. 2003, Ranasinghe et al. 2007, Ranasinghe et al. 2012).
-All exercises will be coordinated by the chair of the Benthic Committee.
+In summary, the exercise is based upon that used as quality control and assessment in the previous Bight Surveys (Montagne & Bergen 1997, Ranasinghe et al. 2003, Ranasinghe et al. 2007, Ranasinghe et al 2012, Gillet et al. 2017).
+All exercises will be coordinated by the chair/co-chair of the Benthic Committee.

-The candidate taxonomist will identify one or two lots of specimens from samples from each stratum they are expected to process in the upcoming survey.
-These taxa lots should be part of samples collected during the most recent Bight Survey (e.g., Bight '08 samples for new taxonomists participating in Bight '13) or similar survey from the Southern California Bight.
+The candidate taxonomist(s) will identify two lots of specimens from samples from each stratum they are expected to process in the upcoming survey.
+These taxa lots should be part of samples collected during the most recent Bight Program (e.g., Bight '13 samples for new taxonomists participating in Bight '18) or similar survey from the Southern California Bight.
 Test samples are selected randomly from each stratum from the previous survey and will exclude QC samples.
-Candidate taxonomists will identify and count all organisms in the samples to the appropriate, targeted taxonomic level for the survey they originated from and those data will be transmitted to the Benthic Committee Chair.
+Candidate taxonomists will identify and count all organisms in the samples to the appropriate, targeted taxonomic level for the survey they originated from and those data will be transmitted to the Benthic Committee Chair and Co-chair.